-One where the technology is simple to use for both you and your participants.
+A successful virtual fundraiser involves technology that is simple to use for you and your participants.

 1. Virtual Walk or Run